Inside this Edition

 Next-Gen Cyber Defense: DoW Unveils New Cybersecurity Risk Management Construct

 The Department of War (DoW) has announced a significant evolution in its approach to cybersecurity with the introduction of the new Cybersecurity Risk Management Construct (CSRMC).
 This move marks a departure from the long-standing NIST Risk Management Framework (RMF), signaling a shift towards a more dynamic and automated approach to cyber defense.
-You can read the full announcement here.

 The DoW states the RMF has become "overly reliant on static checklists and manual processes that failed to account for operational needs and cyber survivability requirements."
 The CSRMC, in contrast, aims to enable "cyber defense at the speed of relevance required for modern warfare" by focusing on automation, critical controls, and continuous monitoring.